TGlock/G9/README.md

   G9 enables both 'immediate' responses and buffered reponses.

-  Buffering and Middleware:\
+  __Buffering and Middleware:__\
-  Any framework that enables middleware to alter or cancel a response before it is sent must then buffer the response until after the last middleware executes.
+  Any framework that enables middleware to alter or cancel a response before it is sent (kinda the main point 😃) must then buffer the response until after the last middleware executes.

-  request.prepare(...), response.body and response.reply(...) enable buffering of response data and assigning a 'sender' function.
+  request.prepare(...), response.body and response.reply(...) provide this functionality.

   `response.prepare(status, data, send_func, ...headers)`